cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 sage\ ...........
 This directory contains the source code of the example
-                  calculations in the manual script-en.pdf using the computer algebra system Sage.
+                  calculations in the book script-en.pdf using the computer algebra system Sage.

 sage\SAGE-Samples-in-Chap01.sage